senai-sp/react-redux-boilerplate/README.md

 ## Project architecture

-We decided to follow and change a little bit of alexnm re-ducks proposal https://github.com/alexnm/re-ducks for the same reasons that made him extend the original reducks proposal.
+We decided to follow and change a little bit of alexnm re-ducks proposal https://github.com/alexnm/re-ducks for the same reasons that made him extend the original ducks proposal.

 So we have the following project folder structure:
 ```